Page last updated: 08/09/21

 - You must wear a face covering over your nose and mouth for the duration of your journey, unless you are exempt.

-- Follow our on-bus social distancing measures, such as sitting apart from others and leaving every other seat empty; make use of all spaces, including the upper deck where available; don’t crowd one another; and stand behind the line on the floor when waiting to disembark.
+- Where possible, please sit apart from others; make use of all spaces, including the upper deck where available; don’t crowd one another; and stand behind the line on the floor when waiting to disembark.

 - If unwell, do not travel.
 Remain at home.